Distance from Vancouver: Approximately 2.5 hours via Highway 1

 Joffre Lakes Provincial Park parking lot

-3. At the far end of the parking lot, there is an information stand, two
+3. At the far end of the parking lot, there is an information

-trailhead to the right of the stand.
+and the trailhead to the right of the board.

 Joffre Lakes Provincial Park trailhead